 There are all kinds of built-in, temperature-controlled wine storage options for those who lack the space but not the love of wine.
 As always, however, we here at OBN enjoy making our own.

 This wine rack project is perfect for those who enjoy wine but only buy expensive bottles for special occasions.
 Those who have more extensive wine collections will appreciate the finished product as a delightful addition to their wine storage and home decor.

 Here is how you can build a charming single-bottle wine rack from a few pallets.

 Step 1.
 Dismantle the pallets.

-Start by dismantling the base of the pallet.
+Start this wine rack project by dismantling the base of the pallet.
 Hit the chocks with your hammer.
 Then, to detach the top section, hit on the wood planks that maintain the structure of the pallet.
 (These planks will be unusable as you will break them.)

 Use a crowbar or your hammer to dislodge the nails from the boards.

 Select 3 boards for the back panel.
 Choose boards with sides that are straight enough to allow a good contact surface.
-Mark 60 centimeters on each board.
+Mark 60 centimetres on each board.

 Lightly sand the sides of the boards.
 You want them just smooth enough so that the glue can hold them together.